OpenEvalProject/evals/manuscripts/elife-45952/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/45952/elife-45952-fig1-v2.jpg)

-**Figure 1.:** gtsB point mutations in low glucose media.(A) Counts of nonsynonymous (blue; n = 71) and synonymous (red; n = 39) mutations display a wide range of fitness effects, with ticks under the bars indicating the relative fitness values of nonsense mutations.
+**Figure 1.:** (A) Counts of nonsynonymous (blue; n = 71) and synonymous (red; n = 39) mutations display a wide range of fitness effects, with ticks under the bars indicating the relative fitness values of nonsense mutations.
 Dashed and dotted lines show the mean relative fitness of the wild type (WT) competed against the marked competitor.
 (B) The DFE of beneficial-effect mutations (proportions; pooled synonymous and nonsynonymous samples, n = 55) is fit by a κ value of −0.35, which corresponds to the Weibull domain of attraction of the Generalised Pareto Distribution.
 On this normalised histogram (total area = 1), relative fitness values are shifted to the smallest observed value and expressed as selection coefficients.
-See Figure 1—source data 1.10.7554/eLife.45952.003Figure 1—source data 1.The experimental fitness data found in this file were also used to create Figure 4.10.7554/eLife.45952.015Figure 1—source code 1.
+See Figure 1—source data 1.

 Remarkably, the DFEs for beneficial nonsynonymous and synonymous mutations are indistinguishable (bootstrapped K-S test, p=0.59), suggesting that both kinds of mutation could contribute to adaptation.
 The combined DFE for both kinds of beneficial mutations is approximately L-shaped, with many mutations of small effect and a few of large effect (Figure 1B), as expected from theory (Gillespie, 1984; Orr, 2003; Martin and Lenormand, 2008).
 More formally, the DFE among beneficial mutations is significantly different from an exponential distribution (likelihood ratio test, p=0.0077) and falls within the Weibull domain of the Generalised Pareto Distribution (K = −0.37), suggesting the existence of a local fitness optimum similar to what has been seen previously for nonsynonymous mutations (Rokyta et al., 2008; Schoustra et al., 2009).